Accessibility of Public Transit Services

 Bus Accessibility

-All of our Buses are equipped with wheelchair lifts and/or kneeling capability.
-There are seats in the front of each our buses that are designated as priority seats for seniors and people with disabilities The MTA requires that these seats be made available for our disabled and senior customers upon request.
+All MTA buses are equipped with wheelchair lifts and/or kneeling capability.
+There are seats in the front of each bus that are designated as priority seats for seniors and people with disabilities.
+MTA requires these seats be made available for our seniors and disabled customers upon request.
 Look for the international accessibility symbol on the front and side of the bus.
-Wheelchair tie-downs are available on all buses.
-In addition, we include stop announcements and electronic information boards on our service
+Wheelchair securement systems are available on all buses.
+In addition, we include stop announcements and electronic information boards on our service.

 Bus Accessibility Features: